flaviocopes/grav-plugin-shoppingcart/README.md

 # Future

-In the future there will most probably be a Pro version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc. Not yet started/planned anything related to that.
+In the future there will probably be a Pro version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc.

+Not yet started/planned anything related to that.

 The focus now is on the free version.